Infraste03/KGE_RS/fashion_generalization/alternate_learning/models/README.md

 # `shared_embedding_fashion.py`

-`SharedEmbedding` is the core component of the hard-sharing architecture.
+`SharedEmbedding` is the core component of the sharing architecture.

 It owns the entity embedding matrix used by both: